Deputy Director and Chief Technology Officer, Division of Cancer Prevention

 - Excellent written and oral communications skills as demonstrated through publications and presentations.

 Salary/Benefits: This position will be filled under a Title 42 excepted service appointment.
 Salary is competitive and will be commensurate with the experience of the candidate.
 A recruitment or relocation bonus may be available, and relocation expenses may be paid.
 A full package of federal Civil Service benefits is available, including retirement, health and life insurance, long term care insurance, leave, and a Thrift Savings Plan (401K equivalent).
 The successful candidate may be subject to a background investigation and public financial disclosure requirements.

 At the discretion of the supervisor and NIH policy, you may be eligible for workplace flexibilities, which may include remote work or telework options, and/or flexible work scheduling.
 These flexibilities may be requested in accordance with NIH Workplace Flexibilities guidance.

 How to Apply: Applicants must submit a current curriculum vitae, bibliography, and full contact details for three references.
-In addition, applicants must prepare two statements: a vision statement, and a statement that addresses the specific qualification requirements (please limit both statements to two pages each).
-NCI will begin accepting applications from October 19, 2021 through December 18, 2021.
-Send the application package to: firstname.lastname@example.org.
+In addition, applicants must prepare two statements: a vision statement and a statement that addresses the specific qualifications requirements (please limit both statements to two pages each).
+Submit your application at: https://service.cancer.gov/nci-scss.do#/ This position is open from June 21, 2022 to July 21, 2022.

-You may contact Susan Greenhouse at: email@example.com for more information about this vacancy.
+You may contact Kelly Barch at: email@example.com for more information about this vacancy.